-A systematic review and meta-analysis of randomized controlled trials from 107 published studies on stress reduction and high blood pressure found that TM reduced both systolic and diastolic blood pressure, while other methods of meditation and relaxation, biofeedback, and stress management did not produce significant effects [32].
-Further meta-analyses by independent teams have confirmed that TM leads to clinically important reductions in blood pressure [33, 425, 429].
-Authors conclude that sustained blood pressure changes of the magnitude produced by TM would be associated with substantially decreased risk of heart attack and stroke, the leading cause of mortality worldwide [33].
+A systematic review and meta-analysis of 107 published studies on stress reduction and high blood pressure found that TM reduced both systolic and diastolic blood pressure, while other methods of meditation and relaxation, biofeedback, and stress management did not produce significant effects [32].

+A second meta-analysis by an independent team confirmed that TM leads to clinically important reductions in blood pressure; this conclusion was robust when only the highest quality research was analyzed.
+The authors conclude that sustained blood pressure changes of the magnitude produced by TM would be associated with substantially decreased risk of heart attack and stroke, the leading cause of mortality worldwide [33].
 These findings are supported by other reviews on TM and cardiovascular health [34-50, 396, 409, 413-414].